 Now, name your competitors.
 Explain how your products compare, where theirs are stronger than yours, and vice versa.
 In addition, discuss their pricing versus yours.

 You should also discuss market trends.
-If you're a SaaS company, you should note vertical-specific software is becoming more popular.
+If you're a SaaS company, you should note what vertical-specific software is becoming more popular.
 If you sell ads, mention the rise in programmatic mobile advertising.
 Try to predict how these changes will influence your business.

 In this section, describe your pricing and any promotions you're planning on running.
 What key actions will you take to increase brand awareness and generate leads?
 Note the impact on sales.